katcosgrove/devops-101-workshop/docs/artifactory.md

     - From the main UI, clicking Artifactory -> Artifacts should now show you three new repositories: docker, docker-local, and docker-remote.

 2. Get a Container
     - Let's get a small container in there.
 Fork and clone this repository.
 In sample-projects/docker-example, you will find a Dockerfile.
-Update it to reference your server and virtual Docker repository, like so:

-        `FROM ${SERVER_NAME}.jfrog.io/${VIRTUAL_REPO_NAME}/ubuntu:16.04`

-        becomes

-        `FROM katc.jfrog.io/docker/ubuntu:16.04`

-The SERVER NAME is the first part of the URL for your environment.

-The VIRTUAL_REPO_NAME is the `docker` repository created by the quick setup wizard.

 2. Build and Tag
     - In your terminal, log into the Docker client: